 5 Comforting Casseroles That Are More Vital Than a Winter Coat

 If you think winter thus far has been especially punishing and demoralizing, just know that all hope has not been lost.
-Even though the infamous groundhog left us in disappointment in our moment of need (6 more weeks of winter?!), there is still reason to keep trudging through the snow and slush with your chin up.
+There is still reason to keep trudging through the snow and slush with your chin up.
 In fact, if there's one thing we know for sure, it's that these times of meteorological despair require more than a quality winter coat to get you through; they call for a casserole leaving the oven in warm, stick-to-your-ribs splendor.
 If you're searching for a beacon of hope in this frosty weather, these comforting casserole recipes are it.

 Just like snow goes hand in hand with snow boots, broccoli and cheese are connected on a very real level.
 Combine the two for an ultra-comforting Broccoli and Orzo Casserole.
 Food Network Kitchen opts for mild, creamy Havarti cheese for its stellar melting tendencies and tops the finished product with buttery panko breadcrumbs for a crunchy finish.